“The way to gain power, is to save power.”

 The hands, like the rest of the body, should be set into position and held for the duration of the sitting.

-An easier hand position to hold is with the right hand resting on the left palm, with the left thumb held in the palm of the right hand by the right thumb.
+An easier hand position to hold is with the back of the right hand resting against the left palm, with the left thumb held in the palm of the right hand by the right thumb.

 Placing the hands on the knees is also fine.
 Sitting in the full lotus, the hands resting on the knees, arms straight to form a triangle, with palms facing up and the tips of the thumbs and forefingers lightly touching, is a classic yoga pose.